Israel prepares second COVID vaccine round, expects to include children

 Israel has said it plans to administer vaccines to 12- to 15-year-olds upon approval by the U.S. Food and Drug Administration (FDA).
-Pfizer and its partner BioNTech requested emergency FDA authorisation earlier this month for use in that age group.
+Pfizer and its partner BioNTech (22UAy.DE) requested emergency FDA authorisation earlier this month for use in that age group. read more

 "Get your shoulders ready and your muscles, if you want, and also the kids, because we estimate there will be approved vaccines by then, for children," he added.